About Clogh

 Clogh benefits from solid broadband infrastructure, including superfast and ultrafast services.
 Mobile reception across 4G and 5G is dependable in most locations.
 For the latest speed predictions, visit Ofcom's broadband checker.

-Crime in Clogh 1 crimes · January 2026
+Crime in Clogh 1 crimes · March 2026

 Low Crime Area

 Crime levels in Clogh are lower than the England and Wales average.
-While drugs is the most frequently recorded category, the overall picture is one of a settled and secure town where serious incidents remain uncommon.
+While shoplifting is the most frequently recorded category, the overall picture is one of a settled and secure town where serious incidents remain uncommon.

-1 Drugs
+1 Shoplifting

 Local Policing